Sir John Collins1

 Last Edited=18 Aug 2008

-Sarah Katharine Lindley is the daughter of Rt.
+Sarah Katharine Lindley was the daughter of Rt.
 Hon.
 Sir Francis Oswald Lindley and Hon.
 Etheldreada Mary Fraser.2 She married Philip Grantham Yorke, 9th Earl of Hardwicke, son of Hon.
 Alfred Ernest Frederick Yorke and Gladys Dunlop Best, on 12 June 1934.1 She died on 8 November 1965.1

 Citations